The Dungeon Core Assembly

 "Because it would be inconvenient for you to enter my residence as a commoner.
 You need to be a noble, at least nominally."

-Ah… it is the detached palace of Haku Raverio, founder of the Empire, after all.
-In Japan too, there was once an elephant that was given noble status so it could have an audience with the Emperor.
+Ah… it is the villa of Haku Raverio, founder of the Empire, after all.
+Even in Japan, there was once an elephant that was given noble status so it could have an audience with the Emperor.
 This is probably similar.

 Also, the difference between D-Rank and B-Rank for entering Haku-san's dungeon is huge.